mahavedalla/mahavedalla/docs/questions/arahatta/is-it-possible-that-an-arahant-could-not-recollect-past-lives.md

-# Is it possible that an Arahant could not recollect past lives?
+Question: Is it possible that an Arahant could not recollect past lives?
 Category: Arahatta
 Sutta References: -
 Date Entered: March 11, 2025